UNiXMIT/UNiXMF/kb/DuplicateXARuid.md

 Additionally, upon restarting MFDS, the open string of an XAR is altered to match the open string value of an XAR in a different region.

 ## Resolution
-This can be caused by duplicating regions in an incorrect way, causing a XAR in multiple regions to have the same UID.
+This can be caused by duplicating regions incorrectly, causing a XAR in multiple regions to have the same UID.
 To resolve this issue, delete the affected XAR from each region and then re-add it, to ensure that every XAR obtains a unique ID.

 ## Additional Information